All Episodes

 You've got the COVID crisis.

-He's not a governor, doesn't have a national guard, he's not the president, they have the briefing room.
+He's not the president, doesn't have the briefing room.

-He needs to come out strategically when he says something like he did on race relations two days ago.
+And when he says something like he did on race relations two days ago, it needs to have a big impact, thoughtful.

-It needs to have a big impact, thoughtful, and that's what we're preferring that he actually do at the time.
+And that's what we're preferring that he actually do at the time.

-He's doing round tables, zoom calls, he's doing with a local officials.
+He's doing with local officials.

-And a lot of it's being done in those six battleground states that we have uh going forward.
+And a lot of it's being done in those six battleground states that we have going forward.

-If you agree with me, go to Joe 3030.
+If you agree with me, go to Joe 30330.

 I'm here to ask you for your help.